mhakyash/DTW-Kernel/README.md

 ## Usage

-Download the datasets from [here](https://drive.google.com/drive/folders/1n-OZ9Eq8Nf0-oi_6xThwzkbfUyKgwN9a?usp=sharing), put the in a folder named 'Dataset' and then follow these steps.
+Download the datasets from [here](https://drive.google.com/drive/folders/1n-OZ9Eq8Nf0-oi_6xThwzkbfUyKgwN9a?usp=sharing), put them in a folder named 'Dataset' and then follow these steps.

 - Install required packages by running "pip install -r requirements.txt".